 When Mattathias and his friends heard the news, they mourned bitterly over them.
 They said to one another, "If we all do as our brothers have done, and do not fight against the pagans for our lives and for one laws, they will soon destroy us from the face of the earth."

 On that day they decided, "If anyone attack us in battle on the Sabbath day, let us fight against him, rather than all die, as our brothers did in their hiding places."

 (This decision has held as Jewish law from that day onward, to this very day).

-none who trust in Him lack strength.
-And so not fear a wicked man's words, because his glory will end in filth and worms.
-Today he may be in high honor, but tomorrow he will be nowhere found, because h will have returned to the dust, and the memory of him will have vanished.
+None who trust in Him lack strength.
+And so do not fear a wicked man's words, because his glory will end in filth and worms.
+Today he may be in high honor, but tomorrow he will be nowhere found, because he will have returned to the dust, and the memory of him will have vanished.
 But you, my children, be strong and courageous for the Torah.

 ...he went among the towns of Judea, he destroyed the godless there, and turned away the anger from Israel.

 When he finished speaking, Judah launched a sudden attack, and Seron and his army were crushed before him.
-They pursued them from the pass of Beth-Horon to the plain, and about eight hundred men were slain; the rest made their escape into the land of the Philistines.
+They pursued them from the pass of Beth-Horon to the plane, and abut eight hundred men were slain, ; the rest made their escape into the land of the Philistines.

 It was then that he fear and dread of Judah and his brothers began to spread among the pagans around them.
 His face reached the attention of the king, and the story of his battles was told among all the peoples.
 When King Antiochus heard these reports, he was enraged, and he gathered together all the forces of his empire, a very powerful expedition.
 He opened his treasury, gave his forces a year's pay, and ordered them to be prepared for any duty.